-Mediation Server component in Lync Server 2013
+Mediation Server component in Skype for Business Server 2015

-Topic Last Modified: 2012-09-21
+Topic Last Modified: 2015-08-17

-The Mediation Server translates signaling and, in some configurations, media between your internal Lync Server 2013, Enterprise Voice infrastructure and a public switched telephone network (PSTN) gateway or a Session Initiation Protocol (SIP) trunk.
-On the Lync Server 2013 side, Mediation Server listens on a single mutual TLS (MTLS) transport address.
-On the gateway side, Mediation Server listens on all associated listening ports associated with trunks defined in the Topology document.
+On the Skype for Business Server side, Mediation Server listens on a single mutual TLS (MTLS) transport address.
+On the gateway side, Mediation Server listens on all associated listening ports associated with trunks.
 All qualified gateways must support TLS, but can enable TCP as well.
 TCP is supported for gateways that do not support TLS.

 If you also have an existing Public Branch Exchange (PBX) in your environment, Mediation Server handles calls between Enterprise Voice users and the PBX.
 If your PBX is an IP-PBX, you can create a direct SIP connection between the PBX and Mediation Server.
 If your PBX is a Time Division Multiplex (TDM) PBX, you must also deploy a PSTN gateway between Mediation Server and the PBX.

 The Mediation Server is collocated with the Front End Server by default.
 The Mediation Server can also be deployed in a stand-alone pool.

 The main functions of the Mediation Server are as follows:

 Encrypting and decrypting SRTP on the Skype for Business Server side.

 Translating SIP over TCP (for gateways that do not support TLS) to SIP over mutual TLS.

 Translating media streams between Skype for Business Server and the gateway peer of the Mediation Server.